 Creation and Implementation of New Courses and Programs

-I am currently teaching my newly-created course, INT 310: Psychoanalysis and Politics, which satisfies a “Global Dialogues” requirement by including texts and issues representatives of debates about the relationship between psychology, the family, society, and government from a variety of canonical and non-canonical sources.
+At Medaille College, my created course, INT 310: Psychoanalysis and Politics, satisfied a “Global Dialogues” requirement by including texts and issues representatives of debates about the relationship between psychology, the family, society, and government from a variety of canonical and non-canonical sources.

 I developed new courses and modified the outlines of numerous existing courses, including GEN/INT 110, GEN 220, GEN 230, GEN 410, and GEN 411.